 What if you are not sure you want to or are ready to go to college?

 It’s okay and normal to be nervous, to feel a little academically unprepared, or just be unsure of yourself when it comes to college.
 If you feel this way and are reluctant to start the application process because of it, be honest and upfront about it with your family.
 Read that Clark and Bernard book I mentioned.
 It offers great advice on communicating as a family.
 See if you can reach a common ground.
 Maybe apply to a few colleges in the fall of your senior year, with the understanding that you have time to process your decision and future plans...you won’t decide where—or if—you’ll go to college until the end of the school year.
 You can also begin to explore other options, such as a gap year or a different vocational path.
 Then, come May of your senior year you will have a full range of options.
-A lot can change in six to eight months -- we’ve certainly seen that this year!
+As we all know, life can change dramatically and quickly and then not change again for what seems like decades!
 Applying to a few schools keeps your options open.

 Looking for individualized college support?
 Please reach out! - Here's my new email address Michelle@magellancounseling.com!